dayanacavalcante/DayanaCavalcante/README.md

 ## [Project 1: MRI Recognition with Keras and Tensorflow](https://github.com/dayanacavalcante/MRI-Recognition-with-Keras-and-Tensorflow)
-* Created a CNN using Keras + Tensorflow to classify MRI images;
+* Created a CNN using Keras + Tensorflow to classify MRI;

 ```
 Model: "sequential_1"